 The Theatre’s rich history began in 1894 and it was opened on July 23.
-It was built by the leading Victorian theatre architect Frank Matcham, for Blackpool’s first successful theatrical manager Thomas Sergenson, who always described it as ‘Matcham’s Masterpiece’.
-The theatre took just nine months to build and cost Sergenson £20,000, which in those days was a lot of money.
+It was built by the leading Victorian theatre architect Frank Matcham, for Blackpool’s first successful theatrical manager Thomas Sergenson.
+He always described it as ‘Matcham’s Masterpiece’.
+The theatre took just nine months to build.
+It cost Sergenson £20,000, which in those days was a lot of money.

 Did you know?
 The Grand Theatre opened just two months after the Tower.

-He’d earned some of it by operating two small rented theatres, and from a circus that he staged for five summer seasons on the site of The Grand.
-These are the cottages and shops which once stood on the site of The Grand Theatre before their demolition in 1889.
-Then they were replaced by the Grand Circus.
+He’d earned some his money by operating two small rented theatres.
+He also staged a circus for five summer seasons on the site of The Grand.
+These are the cottages and shops which once stood on the site of The Grand Theatre.
+Demolished in 1889 they were replaced by the Grand Circus.

-‘Matcham’s Masterpiece‘ is even more deserved now that there are few surviving examples left of the work of Frank Matcham.
-This masterpiece offers ornate, gilded plasterwork, baroque ceiling, and cavorting cherubs.
+The Grand Theatre is still known as ‘Matcham’s Masterpiece‘.
+The name’s even more deserved now that there are few surviving examples left of the work of Frank Matcham.
+This particular masterpiece offers ornate, gilded plasterwork, baroque ceiling, and cavorting cherubs.

 Cantilevered balconies give every seat a clear view of the stage.

-‘Firsts’ throughout the History of The Grand Theatre
+‘Firsts’ in the History of The Grand Theatre

-The Grand was the first Blackpool theatre to present the two big musical hits of World War One – The Maid of The Mountains and Chu Chin Chow.
-In the 1920s it become noted for staging big American musicals like Rose Marie, The Desert Song and No No Nanette.
+The Grand was the first Blackpool theatre to present the two big musical hits of World War One.
+The Maid of The Mountains and Chu Chin Chow.
+In the 1920s it was known for big American musicals like Rose Marie, The Desert Song and No No Nanette.

-Top West End producers began using The Grand for British premieres, and for forty years many plays and musicals were seen at The Grand ‘prior to London’.
+Top West End producers began using The Grand for British premieres.
+For forty years many plays and musicals showed at The Grand ‘prior to London’.

 Did you know?
 Charlie the ghost is said to haunt the Upper Circle, after throwing himself off the edge in late Victorian times.
 He was in love with a ballerina but she wasn’t in love with him.

-After the success of talking pictures, in the 1930s The Grand was a cinema in the winter and staged ‘live’ shows during the holiday season.
-Most famous of the 1930s’ attractions was Gracie Fields, who made all of her Blackpool Variety appearances from 1932 to 1938 here.
+After the success of talking pictures, in the 1930’s, The Grand became a cinema in the winter with ‘live’ shows during the holiday season.
+Most famous in the 1930’s was Gracie Fields.
+She made all of her Blackpool Variety appearances from 1932 to 1938 here.

 The Golden Years of a Year-Round Playhouse

 When the Tower Company began to build the new Blackpool Opera House in 1938, The Grand was returned to its role as an all-year playhouse.
 The first summer season show was held in 1940.
-It was a variety revue starring local comedian Harry Korris, who returned the following summer with a stage version of his famous Happidrome radio show.
+It was a variety revue starring local comedian Harry Korris.
+He returned the following summer with a stage version of his famous Happidrome radio show.